zapabob/ROCm/docs/reference/rocmcc/rocmcc.md

 ```

 To ensure backward compatibility, both styles are supported.
 This option is
-compatible with TargetID support and multi-image fat binaries.
+compatible with target ID support and multi-image fat binaries.

-#### TargetID Support for OpenMP
+#### Target ID Support for OpenMP

 The ROCmCC compiler supports specification of target features along with the GPU
 name while specifying a target offload device in the command line, using
 `-march` or `--offload-arch` options.
 The compiled image in such cases is
-specialized for a given configuration of device and target features (TargetID).
+specialized for a given configuration of device and target features (target ID).

 **Example:**